-+ Casa Pombo: If baller accommodations is high on your priorities then this spot is the popular pick to feel like a fancy pants.
-It’s a luxurious oasis tucked away behind grand doors in a gorgeous buildinig with a rooftop pool to escape to.
++ Casa Pombo: If baller accommodations is high on your priorities then add spot to your itinerary in Colombia to feel like a fancy pants.
+It’s a luxurious oasis tucked away behind grand doors in a gorgeous building with a rooftop pool to escape to.

 + Friends to BE: For those with a more modest budget (or who want to save their funds for feasts) this is an awesome little hotel situated in the trendy Getsemani neighbourhood.
 Floor-to-ceiling wooden doors and exposed brick walls flank an interior courtyard with a little pool while the rooftop terrace offers a gorgeous view of Cartagena.

 + Convento De La Popa: Located at the top of Mount Popa (obvi), stroll the foliage-covered archways of the cloister within the convent before drinking in the view of the city below.
 It’ll be a picturesque addition to your itinerary of Colombia!